KelvinKKLin/GrateBox/README.md

 # Project Name

-Team Name: ?
+Team Name: 8

-Team Members: ?, ?, ?
+Team Members: Kelvin Lin, Eric Chaput, Jin Liu

-This project is a reimplementation of ...
+This project is a reimplementation of Generic Cars by rednuht.org

 The folders and files for this project are as follows: